 Do you know what an orthotic is?
 An orthotic is basically a shoe insert that is specifically designed to provide cushioning, support, stability, and relief pressure areas of the foot.
 Orthotics can be extremely effective in reducing or fully eliminating foot and leg pain.

 What Are the Causes of the Ball of the Foot Pain? – Let’s Find Out!

 A child can develop metatarsalgia due to several factors, but these are the most common ones:

 - Wearing shoes that don’t provide enough support.

-- Being involve in intense physical activity.
+- Being involved in intense physical activity.

 - Having the second toe longer than the big toe.
-For more information on this go to the following article:

 - Having a high arch.